mostafa-elgendy22/Glassifier/README.md

 1. The features of the training dataset are already saved in the "Saved Data" directory
 2. To download the training dataset and re-extract the features, you can open "Training Dataset/structure.txt"
 3. If an external test dataset is used, the images should be in jpg format
-4. If an external test dataset is used, there should be a text file named "labels.txt" in the dataset directory that specifies the correct classification of the each image (the format of the file can be found at "Training Dataset/labels.txt" (note  that'1' is used for male and '0' is used for female))
+4. If an external test dataset is used, there should be a text file named "labels.txt" in the dataset directory that specifies the correct classification of the each image (the format of the file can be found at "Training Dataset/labels.txt" (note that: '1' is used for male and '0' is used for female))

 ## Run the Project